 Any converter shipped with the BOS Runtime Environment and not listed here should be considered private and subject to change or deletion.
-Converters supplied by other products can be placed in the /usr/lib/nls/loc/iconv/ or /usr/lib/nls/loc/iconvTable/ directory.
+Converters supplied by other products can be placed in the /usr/lib/nls/loc/iconv/\ or /usr/lib/nls/loc/iconvTable/\ directory.

 Programmers are encouraged to use registered code set names or code set names associated with an application.
 The X Consortium maintains a registry of code set names for reference.

-See Chapter 4, "Code Sets for National Language Support," on page 49 for more information about code sets.
+"Code sets for multicultural support" on page 47